Preventive Maintenance is Economically More Interesting

 Direct Benefits of Preventive Maintenance for Your Business

-- Preventive maintenance is more cost-efficient compared to corrective maintenance, especially in the long term;
+- Preventative maintenance is more cost-efficient compared to corrective maintenance, especially in the long term;

-- Preventive Maintenance reduces unscheduled equipment breakdowns and thus optimizes production time;
+- Preventative Maintenance reduces unscheduled equipment breakdowns and thus optimizes production time;

-- Preventive Maintenance enhances system service life and equipment reliability;
+- Preventative Maintenance enhances system service life and equipment reliability;

-- Preventive Maintenance improves spare parts inventory management.
+- Preventative Maintenance improves spare parts inventory management.

 If a spare part has an increasing failure rate, replacing it preventively under certain circumstances is much more cost efficient than replacing it when it fails (correctively).
 The challenge is to determine whether an expensive replacement is the best possible decision and if so, to identify the optimum replacement time based on the optimum age replacement model, mentioned before.